little-yellow-bean/vue-bs-modal/README.md

 import Modal from "vue-bs-modal";

 import "bootstrap/dist/css/bootstrap.min.css";
-// import icon (this is not required) import "bootstrap-icons/font/bootstrap-icons.css";
+// import icon (this is not required, you can use your own icon class) import "bootstrap-icons/font/bootstrap-icons.css";

 const app = createApp(App);